 It’s also hard to trust someone if you don’t understand where they came from and what they will do next.
 This is why a good narrative has a through line that connects the past with the future.

-The element of Strategic Narrative that defines this thread is Company or Brand DNA.
+The element of Strategic Narrative that defines this thread is Company DNA.
 It is the source of your authenticity as it comes from who you are rather than what you say.
 Since no one else has your DNA, it is a sustainable source of differentiation.

-Like human DNA, your company DNA was formed at conception and does not change over its lifetime.
+Like human DNA, your Company DNA was formed at conception and does not change over its lifetime.
 But it's not completely fixed.
 Like human DNA, it can be expressed in different ways.

 As an example, consider the story of Satoshi Tajiri, a boy growing up outside Tokyo.
 He loved collecting insects so much the other children called him “Dr. Bug.”
 But as urban expansion replaced the fields and forests, Satoshi’s insects disappeared.